 British Castles Offer the Feel of Royalty

-Windsor Castle, sprawling over 26 acres in Windsor, Berkshire, just west of London Heathrow airport, is the largest occupied castle in the world, and is likely to also become the weekend-break destination for Prince William and Kate Middleton.
+Windsor Castle, sprawling over 26 acres in Windsor, Berkshire, just west of London Heathrow airport, is the largest occupied castle in the world, and is likely to also become the weekend-break destination of the young royal couple.

 Being a Windsor myself, I’d like to be able to tell you that I have also spent long leisurely weekends there, but unfortunately my royal connections don’t quite cut it.
 However, I don't need to feel too put out, because there are plenty of castles I can stay in, even as a commoner.
 Castle owners are turning their grand piles into hotels and opening them to the public in an effort to help maintain the upkeep.

 Here is a selection of castle hotels with guest books full of royal credentials:

 The 14th-century fortress is enclosed in 60-ft stone walls surrounded by a moat.
 It has a large portcullis, a heavy metal grill that is lowered each night at midnight.
 The rooms here are sumptuous, some with 4-poster beds, oak paneling and lattice windows.
 Amberley Castle was leased by the Crown from 1558 to 1660 during the reigns of Elizabeth I and Charles I and II.
 Outside the walls, you’ll find the verdant hills of the South Downs